What does Astanga mean?

 Why do I need to follow the sequence?

 In Astanga yoga each posture builds from the previous one, and is a preparation for the next.
-Following the sequence moves one safely through the series and prevents one from focusing only on strengths while avoiding weaknesses.
+Following the sequence moves one safely through the series and prevents from focusing only on strengths while avoiding weaknesses.
 This develops a physically balanced practice.
-By moving beyond our mind’s preferences, virtues of patience and acceptance are also cultivated.
-However, steadfastness and following the tradition doesn’t mean being hardheaded or forgetting the importance of sensibility.
+By moving beyond the mind’s preferences, virtues of patience and acceptance are also cultivated.
+Steadfastness and following the tradition doesn’t mean being hardheaded or forgetting the importance of sensibility.
 The sequence is universal but its approach varies according to individual needs.

 How and when do I move on in my practice?